kestra-io/docs/content/docs/06.enterprise/apps.md

 ## Creating Apps in Code

-To create a new app, go to the `Apps` page in the main UI and click the `Create` button.
+To create a new app, go to the `Apps` page in the main UI and click the `+ Create` button.
 Add your app configuration as code and click on `Save`.

 ### Example: App to Start a New Execution